bot0024/Bot-CyberSecurity-Portfolio/README.md

 # Portfolio

-> Please visit this [link](https://coursera.org/share/9b59d0463d00a9f3b68b78a09a1a9ceb) for further information.

-> Some of my documents are in .DOCX format to accommodate advanced formatting, include colorful presentations, and incorporate abundant screenshots for enhanced clarity and detail.

-I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
-This program has provided insights into:
+This portfolio showcases my progress and achievements in cybersecurity, highlighting projects and tasks completed during my journey to earn the Google Cybersecurity Professional Certificate.
+It demonstrates practical insights and hands-on experience with concepts essential to cybersecurity and system management.

-- Programming for cybersecurity tasks
+> To provide enhanced clarity and detail, some of the documents are formatted in .DOCX.
+This enables:
+* Advanced styling and formatting
+* Vibrant presentations
+* Visual aids like screenshots for a comprehensive understanding

 ### Skills
 | Projects | Skills/Knowledge Gained |